keptn-sandbox/keptn-in-a-box/README.md

 - [A Dynatrace Tenant](https://www.dynatrace.com/trial/)
 - AWS Account [Here you can get a free account](https://aws.amazon.com/free/)
-- You will get the most ouf of it by having a public ip
+- You will get the most out of it by having a public ip

 ### Repository Structure
 ```